TeamLumi/luminescent-team/rom-hacking/scripting/animation-commands/ac-dir-l.md

 _ACMD_END()
 ```

-The above script will turn the actor left over 8 frames.
+The above script will turn the entity left over 8 frames.